5 reasons dental assistants change offices or jobs

 Dental assistants work exceptionally hard, wearing many different hats to ensure their practices operate smoothly and patients get the best care.
 Many dentists make a point to let dental assistants know that they’re valued and their contributions are vital.
 However, this isn’t always the case.

 Lack of appreciation is the most common reason dental assistants have sought new opportunities.
-Among dental assistants who’ve changed jobs in the last two years, 62% said feeling unappreciated played a role in their decision.
+Among dental assistants who’ve changed jobs in the last year, 40% said feeling underappreciated played a role in their decision.

 “My belief is if you aren’t respected and valued for what you do, find a new team,” says Doreen, CDA.